8 ways video and animation can help your business

 For as long as your content is still relevant you will be able to market your video, share it, publish it, play it… there are so many possibilities.
 You might want to use your video at an exhibition; brilliant when you want to have a rolling sales pitch but have to concentrate on other things, let the video do the work for you.
 Are customers confused about your products?
 Create a product explanation video which covers any queries.
 Want to recruit?
 An animation on the benefits of your business can be shared across social media including LinkedIn.

 What can Nettl do for you?

-We specialise in branding, print and websites at Nettl of Plymouth as wells having expertise in video/animation.
+We specialise in branding, printing, graphic design and website design at Nettl of Plymouth as wells having expertise in video/animation.
 Whatever it is, come speak to us at Nettl and we will help you storyboard and script, create the style and produce your video animation.